benitomartin/multiagent-langgraph-circleci/README.md

 ### AWS Lambda Invocation

-To invoke the deployed Lambda function:
+To invoke the deployed Lambda function add your region and run:

 ```bash
 aws lambda invoke \